bet4a/d3wiki/SVG-Shapes.md

 ## Path Data Generators

 To simplify the construction of the *d* attribute for path elements, D3 includes a number of helper classes for generating path data.
 If you're familiar with [[Protovis|http://vis.stanford.edu/protovis/]], you'll find that these path generators are similar to Protovis mark types: each generator is a function of data.
-So, if you data is a sequence of *xy* coordinates, you can define accessor functions that the path generators use to produce path data.
+So, if your data is a sequence of *xy* coordinates, you can define accessor functions that the path generators use to produce path data.
 For example, you might define a line generator:

 ```javascript
 var line = d3.svg.line()